 The IGAD region constitutes about 70% of rangeland ecosystems, predominantly inhabited by Pastoral and agro-pastoral communities.
 The inhabitants mostly rely on rangeland resources for a living.
 These drylands have been increasingly exposed to the impacts of extreme climatic events, chiefly the frequent droughts and in some regions devastating flash floods leading to displacement and losses.
 Many of the communities in the region have developed adaptation strategies to climatic anomalies and their subsequent impacts on their livelihoods.
-The pastoral and agropastoral producers have continued to adopt pasture and fodder production as one of the climate adaptation strategies to avert feed deficits.
-Within the IGAD region, many development partners and governments have continued to promote pasture production and management, However, being pastoral communities, who have continued to rely on natural pasture vegetation for decades, some of the pasture production interventions and practices has continued to be a new venture, for the example the established pastures, and thus, the levels of adoption have been low and varying scales among countries.
+The pastoral and agro-pastoral producers have continued to adopt pasture and fodder production as one of the climate adaptation strategies to avert feed deficits.
+Within the IGAD region, many development partners and governments have continued to rely on natural pasture vegetation for decades, some of the pasture production interventions and practices has continued to be a new venture, for the example the established pastures, and thus, the levels of adoption have been low and varying scales among countries.